rhiot/rhiot/docs/readme.md

 LWM2M protocol allows you to read the values of the various metrics from the managed device.
 The basic metrics includes device's manufacturer name, model, serial number, firmware version and so forth.
 In order to read the device details, send `GET` request to the `/device/myDeviceID/details` URI.
-For example:
+For example to read the details of the device identified by the `myDeviceID`, execute the following command:

     $ curl http://rhiot.net:15000/device/myDeviceID/details
     {"deviceDetails":